NREL/ampworks/README.md

 * Python, Spyder, and Jupyter Notebooks can be setup using [Anaconda](https://www.anaconda.com/download/success).
 Anaconda provides a convenient way for new users to get started with Python due to its friendly graphical installer and environment manager.

 ## Citing this Work
-This work was authored by researchers at the National Renewable Energy Laboratory (NREL).
+This work was authored by researchers at the National Laboratory of the Rockies (NLR).
 If you use use this package in your work, please include the following citation:

 > Randall, Corey R. "ampworks: Battery data analysis tools in Python [SWR-25-39]."
 Computer software, Mar.
 2025. url: [github.com/NREL/ampworks](https://github.com/NREL/ampworks). doi: [10.11578/dc.20250313.2](https://doi.org/10.11578/dc.20250313.2).